-Central Maine Community College/ Lincoln County Healthcare Education Center

-66 Chapman Street Damariscotta, ME 04543
+Central Maine Community College/ Lincoln County Healthcare Education Center 66 Chapman Street Damariscotta, ME 04543

-FRANKLIN COUNTY Mt.
-Blue Learning Center
+FRANKLIN COUNTY

-129 Seamon Road Farmington, ME 04938
+Mt.
+Blue Learning Center 129 Seamon Road Farmington, ME 04938

 Central Maine Community College welcomes applications from all persons whose academic record and personal qualifications suggest that they may benefit from enrollment in any of the programs offered.
 Central Maine Community College maintains a rolling admissions policy for most of its programs, allowing candidates to apply and be considered for acceptance throughout the year.
 Prospective students will be considered for the next matriculating class on a first come, first served basis.
-All programs begin in the fall semester.
+All programs begin in the fall semester, with the exception of Nursing which has a fall and spring start option.
 Spring semester admission is possible for most programs and for students who wish to begin with primarily general education courses.
 CMCC also offers summer matriculation.
 Contact the Office of Admissions for more details.